 Technology is essential to making work from home (WFH) work.
 But the pivot to a virtual business model has created challenges for many financial services organizations—especially for their compliance staff.
 These teams are charged with making sure remote employees follow the rules and regulations that are a reality in the financial services industry.
-And while every regulated organization may face unique compliance challenges, many of the risks fall into three areas of focus:
+And while every regulated organization may face unique compliance challenges, many of the work from home security risks fall into three areas of focus:

 In heavily regulated industries like financial services, the general mindset is to disable or prohibit access to some of the tools and features of technology tools and applications that are perceived as risky or too expensive to govern.
 The risk-cost-benefit ratio isn't good enough.

 But in a pandemic-disrupted world, companies inflexible about remote work are now at risk of being left behind their competition, piling up the costs of an ineffective home worker, and needing to realize the productivity benefits that modern technologies enabling remote work can provide.

 Osterman Research presented their findings on the inherent WFH security risks, particularly surrounding compliance: